 International Baccalaureate: 30 points

 International: IELTS of 6.0 with no element lower than 5.5.

-Required subjects: We prefer you to have a good pass in English, Drama or Media Studies at Scottish Higher/A Level.
+Required subjects: English, Drama or Media Studies preferred at Scottish Higher/A Level.
 English required and Maths preferred at Nat 5/GCSE.

 We welcome applications from mature students with other relevant qualifications and/or experience.